microsoft/pxt/docs/blog/github-packages.md

 Before you resolve conflicts and merge the PR, the `master` branch will not have your changes (it will have changes from the other person, who managed to commit first).
-After creating the PR, MakeCode moves your local version to the `master` branch (without your changes).
+After creating the PR, MakeCode moves your local version to the `master` branch (without your changes), but don't despair they are not lost!
-After you resolve, sync again to get your changes as well.
+Just resolve the conflict in GitHub and sync to get all changes back.
-MakeCode will also try to sync automatically when you close the PR dialog.
+MakeCode will also sync automatically when you close the PR dialog (presumably, after you resolved the conflict in another tab).

 ## Testing your package

 To test blocks in your package, create a new project (regular, not on GitHub), and go to the **Extensions** dialog.
-It will list all your GitHub projects as available for import.
-Import it, and see how the blocks look like.
+It will list all your GitHub projects as available for addition.
+Select your package, and see how the blocks look like.

 You can have one browser tab open with that test project, and another one with the package.
 When you switch between them, they reload automatically.